-With the current Covid-19 Pandemic, life is more uncertain than ever before.
+With the current Covid-19 Pandemic, life is more uncertain than ever before, especially for employees.
 So what can you, the employer do, to support employees during this uncertain time?
 It’s all about embracing uncertainty.

 I was listening to the BBC news the other week.
 I was particularly drawn to a story about a bakery that had managed to reopen, even with the 2 metre distancing rules.
 They had one major challenge.
 One area of production required two people to be working in close proximity at all times.
 Management couldn’t come up with a solution to this problem.

 What did they do?
 They asked their employees to get creative and think of ways round the problem, so that they could reopen.

 The solution: A husband and wife worked for the company in different areas of the business.
 They lived together so the social distancing did not apply.
 They were happy manage that particular part of the production on a temporary basis.
 Problem solved!

 In these challenging times, many companies are facing a restructure or administration.
 As a leader, you may feel solutions have to come from the top.
 Perhaps telling employees just how uncertain the future of the company is, might make them anxious or stressed.
 You want to protect them.
 That is understandable.

 In reality they are probably already worried about the future.
 Lack of communication usually leads to speculation and greater levels of anxiety and stress.
 Recognise that it is a difficult time and encourage employees to think about what “surviving-well” might look like.

 Be honest and consistent with them.
 Tell them exactly what you do and don’t know.
 Tell them what the organisation is struggling with.
 Facilitate open forums for employee input.
 Give them time to mull over the challenges and collectively come up with solutions.

 There is no guarantee, but there is a chance that, like the bakery, their collective creativity will find a solution that might just solve the problem.